egrosdou01/blog.grosdouli.dev/blog/2026-02-19-sveltos-progressive-rollouts/sveltos-progressive-rollouts-pt1.md

 #### Initial Kyverno Installation

 When an **automatic** rollout is defined, we do not have any manual interventions when it comes to the gradual update of an application across environments.
+Sveltos can also [automate the dynamic creation of Flux HelmRelease resources](../2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt2.md) based on cluster labels, reducing YAML sprawl when managing Helm based deployments at scale.

 For example, if the update of the clusters marked with the Kubernetes label `env: dev` is successful, we continue to the new clusters with the Kubernetes label set to `env: staging` and so on.
 Let's have a look at the proposed manifest.